nightowl2121/Udacity-Web-Performance-Project/frontend-nanodegree-mobile-portfolio-master/README.md

 # Udacity Web Perforance Project

+## How to Access My Project
+Direct your browser to [my GitHub repository](https://github.com/nightowl2121/nightowl2121.github.io)

 ## How to Check the Portfolio's PageSpeed Insights Score
 Open **index.html** in my repository, copy the path, and paste it into [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)